New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- New England and its opponents have gone over the current 41-point total in five of eight games (62.5%) this season.
+- Carolina and its opponents have combined to score more than 41 points in two games this season.

-- Carolina's games have gone over 41 points in two opportunities this season.

-- Sunday's over/under is 5.4 points lower than the two team's combined 46.4 points per game average.

-- The 40.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 41 total in this contest.

-- The Patriots and their opponents have scored an average of 45.3 points per game in 2020, 4.3 more than Sunday's total.
+- The combined points per game average of the two teams, 46.4, is 5.4 points more than Sunday's over/under.

-- The 45.7 PPG average total in Panthers games this season is 4.7 points more than this game's over/under.
+- The average total in Patriots games this season is 45.3, 4.3 points more than Sunday's over/under of 41.

 Patriots stats and trends